Location: Antwerp Linkeroever, Belgium

 Status: Design contribution for the exhibition and book ‘Linkeroever – Across the River’

-Client: Antwerp City Architect Christian Rapp\
+Client: Antwerp City Architect Christian Rapp

-exposition: Festival van de architectuur 2017
+Exposition: Festival van de architectuur 2017

 In cooperation with: David Dooghe

 Linkeroever is the urban district at the West of the river Scheldt, facing the historic Antwerp city centre.
-It has been developped in several phases since the 1950s and is characterised by its natural borders (the river and forests), its morpholigical variety of the quarters (villa areas to CIAM developments) and its rigid lane structure separating the different quarters.
+It has been developed in several phases since the 1950s and is characterised by its natural borders (the river and forests), its morphological variety of the quarters (villa areas to CIAM developments) and its rigid lane structure separating the different quarters.
 For this district an design concept competition was set up, with the goal to give new ideas and insights on the future urban transformation of this urban district.